-These days most of the processors both from Intel and AMD comes with Virtualization technology.
-The advantage is that CPUs with Virtualization Technology have some new instructions to control virtualization.
+These days most of the processors, both from Intel and AMD comes with CPU based Virtualization technology.
+The advantage is that, CPUs with Virtualization Technology have new instructions to control virtualization.
 With them, controlling software (called VMM, Virtual Machine Monitor) can be simpler, thus improving performance compared to software-based solutions.
 When the CPU has support to Virtualization Technology, the virtualization is said to be hardware-based or hardware-assisted.

-Both Vmware Workstation and Oracle VirtualBox take advantage of Virtualization technology to improve performance.
-But for VirtaulBox to use CPU based Virtualization technology, it has to be enabled through BIOS for Intel based processors.
+Both VMware Workstation and Oracle VirtualBox take advantage of Virtualization technology to improve performance.
+But with VirtualBox, to use CPU based Virtualization technology, Virtualization technology has to be enabled through BIOS for Intel based processors.
 Please refer to some of my post to know more about Virtualization.

 - To find out if you computer supports Virtualization technology please refer to my post here.

 - Please refer to my postwhich will show you how to enable Virtualization technology in Windows.

 - On a related note, Microsoft provides its own version of Hypervisor or Virtualization application called Hyper-V. Please refer to my post to know more about it.

 Please visit the official page to find out the list of supported Operating Systems that can be Installed in VirtualBox.

 You can download VirtualBox from the official Oracle VirtualBox website.
 VirtualBox can be installed in Linux based operating systems such as Ubuntu, centOS etc., MacOS and Windows.
 Download Windows version from here as I will be using Windows 10 to install VirtualBox.

 The file size of VirtualBox installer for Windows is around 108 MB